 By default, the CPU Usage Event Monitor uses Windows Performance Counters to retrieve data on CPU usage.
 You can change this by checking the box that says "Use WMI to retrieve the CPU usage".
 Note that WMI does not have access to the core values, so if you are using WMI to get your CPU usage data, the event monitor will not be able to separate CPU usage values by core.
 Ideally, you should use Windows Performance Counters and leave this box unchecked, but the option exists if there are problems monitoring that way.

 With this last option explained, it's time to run your event monitor!
 You will notice that the results are separated into maximums and averages for each core, as well as overall.

 With the CPU Usage Event Monitor, you can keep track of the programs that are eating up your CPU by core, or by the whole.
 In this tutorial, we showed you how to set the monitor up, as well as how to refine the settings to your liking.
 We also taught you what to do if Windows Performance Counters are working sub-optimally and gave you another option from which to retrieve data.
+Check out our Linux/SSH CPU Usage Event Monitor to learn more about Linux CPU usage monitoring specifically.
+Refer to our CPU Usage Event Monitor reference guide for more documentation on this event monitor.
 Keep an eye on the Features section of FrameFlow for more new content soon!More Tutorials